DavidAJohn/FotoStorio/README.md

 In **Visual Studio 2022**, you should set the Server project as the default startup project from the right click menu, then press F5 to run it.

-The first time the application runs, it will seed sample product, brand and category data into your database.
+The application can optionally seed sample product, brand and category data into your database at startup.
+To enable/disable this, update the **"InitialDataSeeding"** value in the **appsettings.Development.json** file as required, then start the application.
+By default. this is set to **false** and will only run if the application environment is set to **Development**.

 The images used throughout the site are publicly available at **imgbb.com** for the sake of convenience.
-Each product has its image URL stored in the Products table in the database.